ohshitgorillas/autocorrect_generator_espanso/README.md

 │   ├── __init__.py
 │   ├── __main__.py
 │   └── ... (other .py files)
-├── corrections/        <-- Recommended location to write corrections to │   ├── typos_am_to_anyone.yml
+├── corrections/        <-- Optional location to write corrections to │   ├── typos_am_to_anyone.yml
 │   ├── typos_baby_to_battery.yml
 │   └── ...